 Puncture wounds in horses are particularly worrisome for horse owners as what appears to be a minor issue can turn out to have far more serious consequences and it can be hard to differentiate what is serious and what is not.
 If in doubt, it is best to seek prompt veterinary attention.

 Often the first sign that your horse has suffered a puncture wound is a swollen area.
 This is particularly true of horses’ legs, where the whole leg may swell as the area becomes both inflamed and infected.

-In this situation you should look carefully for small wounds in any swollen area and when checking your horse over after exercise or turnout.
+In this situation you should look carefully for small wounds in any swollen area.
 Many are tiny and hard to see.
 Clues include a trickle of blood or a sensitive spot when you run your hands over the area, which may be combined with localised swelling.
-If you have a pair of suitable trimmers, carefully clipping the hair away from around the area will make it easier to see what is going on.Once you have located the injury, bear in mind that the damage caused is dependent on the depth of the wound, how dirty it is and whether any vital structures are involved.
+If you have a pair of suitable small clippers, carefully clipping the hair away from around the area will make it easier to see what is going on.Once you have located the injury, bear in mind that the damage caused is dependent on the depth of the wound, how dirty it is and whether any vital structures are involved.
 A puncture wound can be fatal if it reaches key internal structures, such as within the chest, abdomen or the inside of the foot.
 The most common complication is when a puncture wound results in infection entering a closed cavity such as joint or tendon sheath.

 Many first aid manuals warn you to look out for so-called ‘joint fluid’, an oily, clear to yellow substance, and that if you see this discharging from a wound, a joint could be involved.
-In reality, a wound is often far too messy to spot this, and many innocent superficial wounds discharge clear or yellow serum, which can appear similar.
+In reality, a wound is often far too messy to spot this, and many benign superficial wounds discharge clear or yellow serum, which can appear similar.

 In all cases a vet should be called to assess a puncture wound, or a suspected puncture wound, as it is often more serious that it initially appears and the sooner it receives expert attention, the more likely the horse will be able to make a rapid recovery.